john-cd/rust_howto/bk/drafts/language/generics.md

 ## Const Generics {#const-generics}

 "const generics" allow you to define generic parameters that are constant values rather than types.
-This is useful for working with arrays of fixed sizes (to parametrize their length):
+This is useful for working with arrays of fixed sizes (to parameterize their length):

 ```rust,editable
 {{#include ../../crates/language/tests/generics/const_generics.rs:example}}